asmithg1/asmithg1.github.io/content/projects/JIronMaiden/index.md

 **This is my second collaboration with Zac Slick.**

 With all the energy and personality Iron Maiden has brought to the world, I wanted to do the same for these shoes.
-The video is insipired by one of their rock concerts, with eruptions and animations.
+The video is insipired by one of their rock concerts, through eruptions and animations.